 And since it is a Crock Pot meal, I just ‘set it and forget it’ then go about the day stress-free.
 When we’re ready to eat I open the lid to a deliciously tender pork roast that falls apart and makes enough to serve my family really easily.

 Plus there’s no wrong way to enjoy carnitas!
 Serve them over rice, in a taco, burrito, or on nachos for a super easy family friendly dinner.
+You can also use leftovers to create new meals throughout the week.
+There are so many fantastic ways to enjoy this Crock Pot pork carnitas recipe that you’ll never get bored!

 Why I LOVE this recipe!